J-NJERI/se-assignment-1-setting-up-your-developer-environment-J-NJERI/README.md

 2. Install a Text Editor or Integrated Development Environment (IDE):
    Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. https://code.visualstudio.com/Download

 Following the link provided, I was able to access the download link for vs code in Windows.
 I then ran VSCodeUserSetup-x64-1.89.1 (the downloaded folder) as administrator.
-The next steps are setting up then installinn and finally launching the app.After launching, I set my preferences and installed basic extensions.
+The next steps are setting up then installing and finally launching the app.
+After launching, I set my preferences and installed basic extensions.
 The image below shows my running visual studio code.
 ![alt text](image-1.png)

 3. Set Up Version Control System: